 #5 Search for new keywords and content ideas

 As a business owner, you’re always looking for ways that you can improve upon what you already have going on–and one of the hardest questions to answer is how to go about doing this.
-You might have search engine optimisation strategies in place, but most of these will probably be based on keywords and phrases that have been discovered in the past.
+You might have search engine optimisation strategies in place, but most of these will probably be based on keywords and specific phrases that have been discovered in the past.
 This is no longer an effective approach because Google uses algorithms to determine what people are really looking for when they search online–so you need a way to monitor these changes so your company can stay ahead of the curve.

 Need help digitalising your business?
 Get in touch with, a Digital marketing agency that specialises in curating bespoke digital marketing solutions as per business needs.
 Let’s connect and make your business the next big thing on the internet!